temirlan-k/Tengri-News-Clone/README.md

 #### Unique approaches
->Using Django Signals for subscriber notifications Automatically send notifications to subscribers when a newpost is created using Django Signals(post_save).
+>Using Django Signals for subscriber notifications Automatically send notifications to subscribers when a newpost is created using `Django Signals(post_save)`.

->Integration with AWS S3 for storing media files
-Store images and media files in AWS S3 for efficient media content management.
+>Integration with `AWS S3` for storing media files Store images and media files in AWS S3 for efficient media content management.

-> Using Django Generic Views and forms for data management Using Django Generic Views and creating custom forms to easily manage application data.
+> Using Django Generic Views and forms for data management Using `Django Generic Views` and creating custom forms to easily manage application data.

 > Scheduling Tasks with APScheduler
-Automating recurring tasks, such as parsing news every 5 minutes, using APScheduler to update data on a regular basis.
+Automation of repetitive tasks, for example, parsing of news from the site `tengrinews.kz from 1 to 8 pages every 5 minutes and thus constantly dynamically provide the latest news`, the use of APScheduler for regular data updates.

-> Using SMTP to send email notifications
+> Using `SMTP to send email notifications`
 Send email notifications to subscribers about new posts using SMTP to actively inform users